lovejavaee/ece331/homework1.md

 	 		sub  $t1, $t0, $s1
 	 		srl  $t2, $s2, 1
 	 		add  $s0, $t1, $t2
-	Q. How many bits are needed in the register file to store the data for each C statement?
+### Q. How many bits are needed in the register file to store the data for each C
-	A.
+	statement?
 	   a. addi $s0, $s1, -100
 	   b. sll $s0, $s0, 4
-	Q. How can the two MIPS instructions above be represented using C code?
+### Q. How can the two MIPS instructions above be represented using C code?
-	A.
 	a. f = x - 100
 	b. f = f << 4
-	Q. Why are constants in I-type instructions represented in 2's complement format?
+### Q. Why are constants in I-type instructions represented in 2's complement format?
-	A.  (1) Simplify the operation rules by enabling the sign bit to participate in the operation together 	with the rms part.
+	(1) Simplify the operation rules by enabling the sign bit to participate in the operation together with the rms part.
 	(2) Converting the subtraction operation into an addition operation, further simplifying the circuit design of the arithmetic unit in the computer.
-	Q. What is the largest value (in decimal) that can be represented in the im- mediate filed of an I-type instruction?
+### Q. What is the largest value (in decimal) that can be represented in the immediate filed of an I-type instruction?
-	A. 2^^16
+	2^^16

 ## 2.
 ### Q. For the C statements above, what is the corresponding MIPS assembly code?